mwalmsley/nam-ml/index.md

 ## Abstract Submission

 Abstract submission is now **closed**.
 We recieved 44 abstracts across both sessions (2x 1.5 hours).
 We look forward to seeing your work at NAM 2022!

-Given the sessions' popularity, we will only be considering late abstracts in exceptional circumstances (e.g. personal emergency).
-Please write to the organisers (see [Contact](#contact)) with a brief explanation if you would like to submit a late abstract.
-Do NOT include the abstract itself.

 For reference, you can review the original abstract submission instructions [here](abstract_submission_reference.md).

 ## Timetable